kottans/frontend/task01.md

 Forms are the very essence of web.
 Roughly speaking an average web application consists mostly of forms and lists.
 Forms are expected to be:
 - usable: the user should understand clearly what action/input is required.
 If the user's input is incorrect, he/she should be notified in a friendly manner about it.
 The form should respond to user actions and give adequate feedback: user must understand what is happening and what he/she is expected to do (if the form is active, clicked, expecting input etc.)
-- accessible: often the user is using a form not on desktop browser, but on a mobile device, not with a mouse, but with keyboard instead of mouse, with screen reader or other support technology.
+- accessible: often the user is using a form not on desktop browser, but on a mobile device, not with a mouse, but with keyboard instead of mouse, with screen reader or other assistive device.
 Modern web applications are expected to provide optimal user experience in all those cases.
 - pretty and design-conform - the look of standard input widgets may diverge significantly from application design.
 Styling widgets is complicated, because you need to preserve functionality of a widget.

 Good news is that HTML5 provides developers with a rich set of tools to approach those challenges in an elegant way.
 Bad news is that not all browsers support all HTML5 goodies.